TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/UsingDataHandler/Index.rst

 .. _tcemain-data-command-user:

-Both Data and Commands Executed With Alternative User Object
+Both data and commands executed with alternative user object
 ------------------------------------------------------------

 In this case it is shown how you can use the same object instance to